ets-labs/python-dependency-injector/docs/tutorials/aiohttp.rst

 Conclusion
 ----------

-In this tutorial we've build an ``aiohttp`` REST API application following the dependency injection principle.
+In this tutorial we've built an ``aiohttp`` REST API application following the dependency injection principle.
-We've used ``Dependency Injector`` as a dependency injection framework.
+We've used the ``Dependency Injector`` as a dependency injection framework.

 The benefit you get with the ``Dependency Injector`` is the container.
 It starts to payoff when you need to understand or change your application structure.
 It's easy with the container,